cysouw/diathesis/text/c03_prepositions.md

 #### *mit* Intrumental antipassive {#sec:prepositions-mit-antipassive}

-Accusative objects that alternate with a *mit* prepositional phrase indicate partially affected objects, typically those that can be construed as an instrument [@Next a] or an instrument of transport [@Next b].
+Accusative objects that alternate with a *mit* prepositional phrase indicate partially affected objects, typically those that can be construed as an instrument [@next a] or an instrument of transport [@next b].

 :::ex
 a.
 Ich schieße eine Kugel.
 Ich schieße mit einer Kugel.